hashicorp/consul/website/source/docs/connect/registration/service-registration.html.md

 ```

 * `mode` `(string: "")` - This defines the mode of operation for how
-  upstreams from other datacenters get resolved.
+  upstreams with a remote destination datacenter get resolved.
   `"local"` - Mesh gateway services in the local datacenter will be used
      as the next-hop destination for the upstream connection.
   `"remote"` - Mesh gateway services in the remote/target datacenter will